 APAEP programming consists of two parts: pre-college programming and college programming.
 Pre-college classes are freshman- or sophomore-level surveys and seminars offered at correctional facilities around the state.
 Classes typically meet once a week for 2.5 hours, over a period of 14 weeks.

 The selection process is a two-step process: Departmental/College clearance and then selection by APAEP based on a number of factors (disciplinary need, for example).

-Faculty approved for consideration in the first step will then be given the APAEP Teaching application, attaching the approvals of both Chair and Dean as well as a current curriculum vitae.
+Faculty approved for consideration will then be given the APAEP Teaching application, attaching the approvals of both Chair and Dean, as well as a current curriculum vitae.
 The College will then forward all of these materials to Kyes Stevens and her staff for vetting and approval.

 Please direct any questions to Associate Dean Tricia McElroy, email@example.com.